 ii. who is designated in writing as the producer by the corporation, partnership or firm which produces the greenhouse vegetables on its own account, or

 iii. who produces greenhouse vegetables with one or more persons on their own account and who presents himself or herself first to vote.

 2. Revoked: O. Reg.
 522/98, s.
 1 (4).

 3. Only a producer who is a producer in a district is eligible to be elected or appointed to the local board from the district.

 4. A producer may be a member of both the local board and a District Greenhouse Vegetable Producers’ Committee.

-(2) A producer who has been elected as a member of the local board for three consecutive two-year terms is not eligible to be elected to the local board until the calendar year after the year in which the producer’s third term ends.
+(2) A producer who has been elected or appointed as a member of the local board for five consecutive two-year terms is not eligible to be elected or appointed to the local board until the calendar year after the year in which the producer’s fifth term ends.

 10. (1) The producers in each district shall elect the District Greenhouse Vegetable Producers’ Committee from among the producers in the district before November 1 in each year.

 (2) If the producers in a district fail to elect a member to the District Greenhouse Vegetable Producers’ Committee before November 1 in a year, the District Greenhouse Vegetable Producers’ Committee may, between that date and November 14, appoint a member from among the producers in the district.